bukata-sa/bc-ur-dart/README.md

 ## Origin, Authors, Copyright & Licenses

-Unless otherwise noted (either in this README.md or in the file's header comments) the contents of this repository are Copyright © 2023 Foundation Devices, Inc. and [Your Name], and are [licensed](./LICENSE) under the [MIT License](https://opensource.org/licenses/MIT).
+Unless otherwise noted (either in this README.md or in the file's header comments) the contents of this repository are Copyright © 2024 Aleksandr Bukata, and are [licensed](./LICENSE) under the [MIT License](https://opensource.org/licenses/MIT).

 This code is a Dart port of the original Python implementation by Foundation Devices.
 See [Foundation Devices Python UR Library](https://github.com/Foundation-Devices/foundation-ur-py) for the original version.